JustIlya2/BatWinSetup/README.md

 # BatWinSetup
 # Warning!
 Run only on EFI!
 # How start
-You need to get all files (except Readme.md) to virtual disk (Who using this at Host machine???????)
-Now in WinPE run cmd at Shift + f10 keys and go to %disk letter%\setup.bat
+You need to get all files (except Readme.md) to virtual disk or download created .vhd virtual drive at "disk" branch Now in WinPE run cmd at Shift + f10 keys and go to %disk letter%\setup.bat
 # Why it created?
 BatWinSetup is faster , than default Windows Setup and it easy to edit!